intel/ai-innovation-bridge/ai-super-reference-kit-2023/README.md

 - Building a frontend using Streamlit.
 - Architecting a backend with 2+ containerized services and their corresponding FastAPI endpoints.

-## A Glimpse into "How it's Made with Intel"
+## A Glimpse into "Intel AI Super Reference Kit" Codebase

 This remarkable code base encapsulates distinct product lifecycle components transitioned from legacy to modern machine learning solutions, powered by Intel's robust AI hardware and software stack.
 Witness a journey from individual AI Reference Kits to an interconnected pseudo-microservice architecture, making integration into multifaceted applications a breeze.